GoPro vs. cheap GoPro alternative

 My pick is the Yi 4K+ Action Cam because it does a lot more than the Akaso and offers comparable image quality to the GoPro -- for half the price.
 That said, you get absolutely nothing apart from the camera in the box, so you'll have to invest a little more in accessories to get the most out of it.

-Don't forget to watch the video at the top of the page for my full review, where I talk about battery life, audio quality and show you plenty of video samples!
+Don't forget to watch the video at the top of the page for my full review, where I talk about battery life and audio quality and show you plenty of video samples!

-Also, if you have your heart set on getting an actual GoPro but are not prepared to pay for the Hero7 Black, then you will want to check out the Silver and White lines.
+Also, if you have your heart set on getting an actual GoPro but aren't prepared to pay for the Hero7 Black, then you'll want to check out the Silver and White lines.
 Or look for discounts on earlier models like the Hero6 or Hero5.

 We tested 5G speeds in 13 cities.
 Here's what we found: Faster speed versus more coverage.
 That's the most important issue for 5G networks today.